2025.03.31, rewritten from 2022.06.19, rewritten from 2021.08.09 | By Gregory Nagy

 §1.
 In the picture I have just shown, to which I will hereafter refer short-hand as “Vienna 1144,” we see the goddess Chryse, visualized as a cult statue, presiding over the sacrifice of a bovine victim.
 Now I show a close-up of this same goddess in the same picture, where the goddess is clearly identified as Chryse by way of the Greek lettering above her head (ΧΡΥΣΕ).

 §2.
-The drawing that I show here derives, as I indicate in the caption, from a painting on a vase housed in Paris, at the Louvre:
+But now I turn to another picture, painted on another vase.
+I now show here a drawing based on that picture, which derives, as I indicate in the caption shown below the drawing, from a painting on a vase housed in Paris, at the Louvre:

-The drawing that I have show here derives, as I indicate in the caption, from Richard Jebb’s edition (1898) of the Philoctetes of Sophocles, with commentary, and the commentator adds his own interpretation of what we see being pictured in the original vase painting (Jebb p.
+This drawing was featured, as I note in the caption, in Richard Jebb’s edition (1898) of the Philoctetes of Sophocles, with commentary, and the commentator adds his own interpretation of what we see being pictured in the original vase painting (Jebb p.
 204):

 The image of Chrysè stands in the open air on a low pedestal; just in front of it is a low and rude altar, with fire burning on it; close to this is the serpent, at which Agamemnon is striking with his sceptre, while the wounded Philoctetes lies on the ground, with Achilles and others around him.